Daniel-S-MN/support-ticketing-system/README.md

 submit tickets for any issues/requests they may have.
 It will be updated throughout the semester until May 28th (when the project is due).

+# Database
+The project was completed using phpMyAdmin, included with XAMPP.
+I exported a copy of the final database (along with a few user type accounts and multiple tickets), but I would recommend copying the content within "Final Database.txt" and paste the SQL code into your database management tool.

 # USERS
 There are really three users: